hoveytechllc/ngx-power-table/readme.md

 ## License

-Smart Table module is under MIT license:
+Power Table module is under MIT license:

-> Copyright (C) 2016 Laurent Renard.
+> Copyright (C) 2016 Hovey Tech LLC.
 >
 > Permission is hereby granted, free of charge, to any person
 > obtaining a copy of this software and associated documentation files